Creative Use of A Guitar To Simulate Other Instruments.

 Add vibrato with your whammy bar.

-You create a wah like sounds during rhythm playing if you target different groupings of strings with your picking hand: low, middle and high strings.
+You create a wah-like sound during rhythm playing if you target different groupings of strings with your picking hand: low, middle, and high strings.

 That’s part of the amazing beauty of guitar: so many sounds, so many possibilities.